 Keeping the Company on Board with IT Inventory Management

-Click image below to see PDF and download
+Click the image below to see PDF and download

-With data center hardware assets like servers and storage arrays, anything under 5 years old can typically bring notable value back to the table through a reputable ITAD vendor.
+With data center hardware assets like servers and storage arrays, anything under five years old can typically bring notable value back to the table.
+Especially if a reputable ITAD vendor is utilized.

-When evaluating ITAD companies, verify that they have a comprehensive data destruction process and secure downstream recycling process, such as those verified through e-stewards or R2.
+When evaluating ITAD companies, verify that they have a comprehensive data destruction process and secure downstream recycling process.
+For example, ensure they are verified through e-stewards or R2.

 Need an ITAD Vendor You can Trust?